ab3llini/MachineLearning/NaiveBayes/README.txt

 Depending on your hardware specs, the program should take around 5-7 seconds to exit.

-It will print the request of point a) on STDOUT and will plot the requested graphs in point b)
+It will print the request of point a) on STDOUT and will plot the requested graphs in point b) The graph is in this folder saved in PNG format.

 Additional Information: